 The Ecuador Volcanoes offer fantastic climbing on high altitude glaciated peaks with wonderful accommodations along the way.
 The volcanoes are located just outside Quito, the capital city, making for short travel days in between climbs.
-Our program offers climbs on the two highest peaks in Ecuador: Cotopaxi (19,350’), and Chimborazo (20,564’), all heavily glaciated summits.
-At this time we have substituted Cayambe (18,996) for Cotopaxi, as Cotopaxi is currently unstable.
-During the program we have ample time for technical skills review.
-With Quito as our base, we ascend these Ecuadorian giants, and rest between climbs in Hacienda style lodges that provide an outstanding relaxation and dining experience.
+Our program offers climbs on two major peaks in Ecuador: Cayambe (18,996′) and Chimborazo (20,564’), both with heavily glaciated summits.
+During the program, we have ample time for technical skills review.
+With Quito as our base, we ascend these Ecuadorian giants and rest between climbs in Hacienda style lodges that provide an outstanding relaxation and dining experience.
 Our camps on these volcanoes are either European style mountain huts or tent camps.
-The combination of these beautiful climbs with first rate lodging throughout make this program very enjoyable!
+The combination of these beautiful climbs with first-rate lodging throughout make this program very enjoyable!

 “We had a fantastic time!
 Thanks for all the hard work.
 From the climbing to the sightseeing it was top notch.
 Estalin was a Superb Guide!
 Not only was he a skillful climbing guide he was a blast to hang out with.
 He also took the time to share his mountaineering expertise with us.
 I learned a lot about history and culture as well.
 The food was fantastic.
 He always went out of his way to show us a great time.
 Thanks again.”

 “It was an amazing time start to finish.
 Both Jose Luis and Andrew were both helpful and fun to be around.
 The quality was first class with everything.
 It was a 10 out of 10.”

 We regularly organize custom programs for private groups.
 We are happy to accommodate your program dates, as well as other specific requests related to the itinerary, amenities, and group size.
 Please contact us if you would like to know more about custom programs.